jeremytrips/django_base_project/README.md

 # Base Project for Django

-Django project that can be use to start a rest api based project.
-Each functionalities that have been implemented are so using dajngo-rest-framework.
+Django project that can be used to start a rest api based project.
+Each functionalities that have been implemented are using the django-rest-framework.

-The project create a custom user model and have the basics of user managment.
+The project create a custom user model and has the basics of user managment.

 ## Installation
 There is no real installation needed as you should just download the repo and start working.